chaturay/serverless-artillery/README.md

 #### Scripts

 In fact, an artillery script is composed of a number of phases which occur one after the other.
 Each of these phases has its own duration and maximum load.
 The duration is straightforwardly how long the phase lasts.
 The maximum load of the phase is the maximum Requests Per Second (RPS) that are declared for the entirety of that phase (e.g. a phase declaring a ramp from 0 to 500 RPS {or 500 to 0} has a maximum load of 500 RPS).
-Phases are declared in serial in order to provide warming or not as appropriate for the load testing scenario that iterests you.
+Phases are declared in serial in order to provide warming or not as appropriate for the load testing scenario that interests you.

 The duration of the script is the sum of the durations of its phases.
 The maximum load of the script is the maximum RPS that any of its phases declares.